 This little haven alongside the River Avon has strong links to Bristol’s maritime and industrial past.
-Highlights include the Georgian houses, a riverside pub dating from 1760 and the ‘yellow brick road’ winding through Lamplighter’s Marsh Nature Reserve which features some scarce species.

 The Severn Way footpath and cycleway runs alongside the river and passes through the Lamplighter’s Marsh local nature reserve where the path is known as the ‘yellow brick road’.
 In the nature reserve you can find viper’s bugloss, moth mullein, hornet moth and other scarce or notable species.